openforis/sepal-doc/docs/source/setup/gee.rst

 Use my assets
 ^^^^^^^^^^^^^

 Once you've uploaded your assets, you will want to use them in SEPAL.
-To use them you simply need to copy paste the name of the asset in anywhere SEPAL will be asking an Assetname. but where to get it ?
+To use them you simply need to copy paste the name of the asset in anywhere SEPAL will be asking an Asset name. but where to get it ?

 First go back to the **zone 1** panel "asset" and click on any asset in your asset list.
 It will open the following popup window: